emrahhcan/CindysLife-MVC-OOP/README.md

 * This project will not been deployed.
 * All passwords are hashed using PHP password hashing algorithm.

-# How to Use on Local Machine
+## How to See on Your Local Machine?
 * Clone the repository, or download the zip file.
-* Download the MAMP, XAMP or WAMP depends on your machine.
+* Download the MAMP, XAMP or WAMP depends on your machine and interest.
 * There are several steps before you start these are;
 * * Change the config.php file based on yourself.
 It must look like given below (Do not forget to open php tag before the code below).